TMD20/PT-Muxer/README.md

 These binaries are included but you are free to use newer versions/your own if desired

-see config.py "*LinuxPath" for file paths.
+see config.py "*SystemPath" for file paths.

 ### mkvmerge: